Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

-# Codes from My Childhood :child:
+# Code from My Childhood :child:

 &nbsp;&nbsp;&nbsp;&nbsp;In this folder, I will store the code from my childhood.
 There were still some pieces of the "Legacy" back then, and these codes remind me of those days.